FAQ – For Program Directors

 What are the Program Director’s responsibilities?

 The Program Director must attest that the information provided by the Resident regarding their training and academic standing in the application is correct.
 Furthermore, the Program Director must confirm and attest that the Resident has fulfilled the eligibility criteria set by the Program for each service type and site.
-If the Resident fulfills these criteria, the Program Director attests to this fact.

 What are the Healthcare Site/Supervisor’s responsibilities?